 Due to the limited number of spaces available in this program, selection is on a competitive basis.
-Interested individuals must follow the procedures in the "Radiologic Technology Admission Information" booklet, which is available in the student services office at the campus in Salisbury.
+Interested individuals must follow the procedures in the "Radiologic Technology Admission Information" packet, which is available in the student services office at the campus in Salisbury or on the college Web site at www.worwic.edu.
 In order to be considered for admission into the program that begins in the summer, admission requirements must be completed by the first Friday in May.

-In order to graduate with an associate of applied science degree, students must obtain a grade of "C" or better in all radiologic technology, biology, computer, mathematics and physical science courses.
+In order to graduate with an associate of applied science degree, students must obtain a grade of "C" or better in all radiologic technology, biology and mathematics courses.
 Students must also meet all clinical objectives and maintain current cardiopulmonary resuscitation certification while enrolled in the program.